Crawford Farms, Fort Worth, Texas

 Crawford Farms is a neighborhood that is located in north Fort Worth, Texas and is generally bound by Golden Triangle on the north and Old Denton Road on the west.
 It is adjacent to the Sunset Hills, Heritage, and Vista Meadows neighborhoods.
 Timberview Middle School is physically located adjacent to the Crawford Farms neighborhood.

-It is a 1,072 home residential community which an abundance of amenities.
+It is a 1,072 home residential community with an abundance of amenities.
 Homeowner Association membership is automatic when purchasing a home within Crawford Farms.